qcif/ckanext-odi_certificates_client/README.rst

 ckanext-odi_certificates_client
 =============

-A API client for use with odi certificate server requests
+An API client for use with odi certificate server requests